 SIOUX FALLS, S.D. – A one-day doubleheader event featuring four elite women’s college basketball teams that will be televised on ESPN Networks is coming to the Sanford Pentagon in Sioux Falls, South Dakota.

-The Invitational at the Sanford Pentagon includes Arizona vs. Louisville and South Carolina vs. South Dakota.
+The Mammoth Sports Construction Invitational at the Sanford Pentagon includes Arizona vs. Louisville and South Carolina vs. South Dakota.
 It will take place on November 12.
-Tickets will go on sale September 30 at 10:00 am.
-Please contact Troy Giegling at 605-312-7902 or email@example.com regarding sponsorships of the event.
+Tickets are on sale now.
+Please contact Troy Giegling at 605-312-7902 or firstname.lastname@example.org regarding sponsorships of the event.

 All four teams qualified for the NCAA Tournament in 2021 with Arizona and South Carolina reaching the Final Four.
 ESPN’s Way-Too-Early Top 25 pre-season rankings for the 2021-22 season has South Carolina at No. 2, Louisville at No. 6 and South Dakota at No. 25.

 “These are not just four great teams – this doubleheader could essentially be a preview of the programs that will make a deep run in the 2022 NCAA Tournament,” said Jesse Smith, vice president of operations at the Sanford Sports Complex.
 “We’re thrilled to see these incredible programs play on Heritage Court and build on our resume of hosting the most talented teams and players in the country.”

 South Carolina returns to the Pentagon after winning the Bad Boy Mowers Women’s Crossover Classic in 2020.
 The Gamecocks defeated South Dakota and Gonzaga to begin the season on their way to the school’s third Final Four berth.
 Head coach Dawn Staley will be coaching Team USA in the Summer Olympics in Tokyo.